 - Example: While it may not affect a patient’s short-term memory (STM), it may affect their ability to comprehend new terms.
 Patients who experience STM loss while using the medication should discuss it with their doctor.

-- If an abbreviation is featured in Merriam-Webster’s Collegiate Dictionary as is, then it is not necessary to spell out the meaning.
-Example: AIDS
+- If an abbreviation is featured in Merriam-Webster’s Collegiate Dictionary as is, then it is not necessary to spell it out.

-- When writing a possessive singular noun, place the apostrophe before the s.
+When writing a possessive singular noun, you should place the apostrophe before the s.
 For possessive plural nouns, the apostrophe is placed after the s.

 - Singular: Linda Morris’s jacket